spraveenio/rocm-device-metrics-exporter/README.md

             array of string specifying what field to be exported present in [_internal/amdgpu/proto/fields.proto_:**GPUMetricField**](https://github.com/pensando/device-metrics-exporter/blob/main/internal/amdgpu/proto/exporterconfig.proto#L32)
         - Labels
-            CARD_MODEL, GPU_ID, HOSTNAME, SERIAL_NUMBER, CLUSTER_NAME, GPU_PARTITION_ID and GPU_COMPUTE_PARTITION_TYPE are always set and cannot be removed.
+            CARD_MODEL, GPU_ID, HOSTNAME, SERIAL_NUMBER, GPU_PARTITION_ID and GPU_COMPUTE_PARTITION_TYPE are always set and cannot be removed.
 Labels supported are available in
             [_internal/amdgpu/proto/fields.proto_**:GPUMetricLabel**](https://github.com/pensando/device-metrics-exporter/blob/main/internal/amdgpu/proto/exporterconfig.proto#L114)
         - HealthThresholds:
             These values dictates the threshold of the ECC field counters to mark a GPU as unhealthy.
 Default is 0 if not specified, the GPU will be marked unhealthy once the value goes above the set threshold limit.
+        - CustomLabels
+            map of custom labels and values to be exported.
+Exporter supports a maximum of 10 custom labels currently.
+Mandatory labels mentioned above supplied as custom labels will be ignored.

 - Invalid values in any of the field will be ignored and revert to default behavior for the respective fields.